fschulze/mr.developer/README.txt

     buildout run.
 If set to ``force``, then packages are updated even when they are dirty instead of asking interactively.

+  ``always-accept-server-certificate``
+    This defaults to ``false``.
+If it's ``true'', then invalid server certificates are accepted without asking for subversion repositories.

 The format of the section with the repository information is::

   <name> = <kind> [key=value] <url> [path] [key=value]